marellocommerce/marello-application/README.md

 Bundle provides integration with Magento e-commerce solution.

 ### GENERAL INFO
-The integration will Magento store ownder to sync the following data-entities with Marello instance:
+The bundle will provide integration per Magento Website/Store to sync the following data-entities with Marello instance:

 * Orders
 * Products